People from north of the border love to take cheap shots at Melbourne’s weather but those of us who live in Victoria know how good it is.

 How does it balance out?

-Every household is different and the weather is, of course, unpredictable, but for at least half of the year, it’s likely that a rooftop solar system will generate more electricity than you need.
+Every household is different and the weather is, of course, unpredictable, but for at least half of the year, it’s likely that a rooftop install a solar panel system will generate more electricity than you need.

 What are the feed-in tariffs?

-The current minimum feed-in tariff in Victoria is five cents per kilowatt hour, so every electricity retailer with more than 5,000 customers must offer at least that rate.
+The current minimum feed-in tariff in Victoria is five cents per kilo watt hour, so every electricity bill retailer with more than 5,000 customers must offer at least that rate.

-From July 1, 2017, the new minimum set by the Essential Services Commission (ESC), the independent regulator, will rise to 11.3 cents per kWh.
+From July 1, 2017, the new minimum set by the Essential Services Commission (ESC), the independent regulator, will rise to 11.3 cents per kilowatts kw.

 GloBird Energy is already offering more than that, with a 14-cent per kWh feed-in tariff available right now on our Solar Plus plan.